tfc/tfc.github.io/_drafts/tmp_io.md

     std::cout << my_char::value << std::endl;
 }
 {% endhighlight %}

+This type is now fundamental to character type lists.

+## Converting from Strings to Type Lists

 Using type lists, these can now easily be chained together, using the `make_t` helper from the previous article: